AymanL/Habit-Tracker/README.md

   - Overview of time spent with spheres of different sizes
 - Have habit group categories
 - Weekly habits
+- Be able to move a habit up or down by pressing it down

 ## Overview